West Chester University of Pennsylvania

 Welcome to West Chester University's Open GIS Data provided by the Department of Geography and Planning.
 If you are looking for geospatial data on the University, our work with surrounding municipalities, or Chester County as a whole, you've come to the right place.
 This Open Data site is dedicated to providing users with GIS data to energize research, planning, and future development in our communities.

 NEW GRADUATE DEGREE OPTION APPROVED!

 In 2017 the Geography & Planning Department unveiled a new graduate degree: a Master of Urban and Regional Planning (click here for advising sheet).The Master of Urban and Regional Planning program is designed to prepare students to work as professional planners, economic development specialists, geographic information systems (GIS) analysts and in related fields.
 Building on the core technology strengths of the department and College, the program will ensure students are trained with cutting-edge geospatial technologies for advanced planning and design applications related to land use and economic development.
 The Master of Urban and Regional Planning is a 48-credit program that has been designed to accommodate full- or part-time students.
 The program has been designed to meet all the standards for accreditation by the Planning Accreditation Board.
 The program includes a 24-credit core that focuses on the history and theory of planning as a profession field, analytical methods and plan implementation.
 Students choose 21 elective credits based on their interests and desired skills and knowledge for career preparation.
 All students completed a capstone project.

-Graduates of the program will be prepared to work in the public, not-for-profit, and public sectors.
+Graduates of the program will be prepared to work in the public and not-for-profit sectors.
 For more information, please contact Dorothy Ives Dewey, Ph.D., AICP, PP, Chair of the Geography & Planning Department, Professor of Planning, email@example.com, 610-436-2746.